 What to bring to Pantai Bingin

-There is no entrance fee for Bingin Beach in Uluwatu, however there is a 2000 IDR parking fee for scooters.
+At Bingin Beach there is no entrance fee, however there is a 2000 IDR parking fee for scooters.
 You should also be prepared with extra cash if you want to rent an umbrella, buy a fresh coconut or souvenir.